At 22, on my first day at my first real job, I became convinced that I had doomed myself to a mediocre career.

 Strategy #2: if you can’t, maximize usefulness

-None of that advice was useful to me at 22, because I, like most schmucks, had no obvious passions.
+None of that advice was useful to me at 22, because I, like the vast majority of people , had no obvious passions at that age.

 In fact, I found advice like the above to be actively unhelpful.
 It made my angst worse.
-I felt only jealousy at the lucky few that had discovered their passion early in life.
+I felt only jealousy at those that had discovered their passion early in life.

-This is why I’m so thankful for So Good They Can’t Ignore You, which persuaded me that passion can follow mastery.
+This is why I’m eternally indebted to Cal Newport for So Good They Can’t Ignore You, which persuaded me that passion can come after mastery.
 Take it away, ChatGPT:

-Thanks to this idea, I decided to quit my job in finance and become a programmer, reasoning that the high skill ceiling would advantage somebody with enough desperate energy to systematically study for many years, like me.
+Thanks to this idea, I decided to quit my job in finance and become a programmer, reasoning that the high skill ceiling would advantage somebody with enough desperation fuel to systematically study for many years, like me.

 I would quit my job in finance, spend the $10K I had saved up on living expenses for 3-9 months of full-time studying, and read textbooks in mom’s basement until I got a job.
 I went to Meetups and asked entrepreneurs to give feedback on my strategy and even secured a backup job offer from Edward Jones.
 I finally pitched my slightly concerned but ultimately supportive family by PowerPoint — basement secured.

 Looking back, I’m pleased to report that So Good They Can’t Ignore You completely aligns with my lived experience pursuing mastery.
 I got my first taste of competence within a few months and felt a glimmer of passion for programming.
-This kicked off an extremely blessed virtuous cycle of self-improvement, which I came to deeply associate with improving my life circumstances, which only stoked my hunger for more learning.
-My value as an engineer allowed me to pursue candidate passions that gradually emerged between 2015 and 2020, including education, preparing the job marketplace for automation from AI, and finally AI research directly.
+This kicked off an extremely blessed virtuous cycle of self-improvement, where I came to deeply associate studying with a better life, which stoked my hunger for more learning.
+My value as an engineer allowed me to pursue a variety of interests that gradually emerged between 2015 and 2020, including education, preparing the job marketplace for automation from AI, and finally AI research directly.

-If you’re interested in all the curriculums I Hoovered up, here’s a breakdown.
+If you’re interested in all the curriculums I worked through, here’s a breakdown.
 If you wanted to speedrun that path, though, I’d recommend you go to the Bloom Institute of Technology, get a job, get settled at that job for 6-12 months, and then work your way through the Bradfield computer science curriculum.
 Within a few years you’ll have plenty of useful skills.

 Trust the process

 One of my consistent beefs with the Internet is that so many of us participate in self-mythmaking.
 We’re all conspiring to make ourselves seem more impressive.
 The overall effect is to disempower readers, who conclude that they’re just not made of the same stuff.
-I promise you: it’s all bullshit and nearly everyone you pedestalize as brilliant is just a normal person.
-I’ve lived with a lot of outwardly impressive people, and honestly a lot of my self-belief simply comes from observing them struggle just as much as the rest of us normal people.
-Each of my two pivots came only after a year of angsting about it, like a kid standing at the edge of a high dive.
+I promise you: it’s all bullshit and nearly everyone you pedestalize as brilliant is a normal person that has their own share of flaws, anxieties, and unproductive phases.
+I’ve lived with a lot of outwardly impressive people, and honestly a lot of my self-belief simply comes from seeing them struggle too.

 Pursuing an original or impactful career requires a ton of energy and creativity.
 You can coerce that energy out of yourself for as long as 10 years, but eventually you’ll burn out.
 The only sustainable path is to follow the gradient of aliveness, if it’s accessible.
-If it’s not, make yourself unambiguously useful.
-In both cases you have to trust that the process will bring you somewhere interesting, even if you can’t see it clearly in advance.
+If it’s not, focus on making yourself unambiguously useful to the world.
+In both cases you have to have faith that the process will bring you somewhere interesting, even if you can’t see it clearly in advance.
+And it’s normal to be indecisive for a while.
+Each of my two career pivots were preceded by a year of working up the courage and conviction I needed to take the leap of faith.